 The series climaxes with all of the Marvel Universe’s young heroes working together to defeat Mother.
 Being free of the confining forces that shape adulthood into an ossified relationship to experience, these adolescents and young adults can imagine a new relationship to the world and work against latent social forces to try to enact it.
 If young adulthood is a liminal space, it benefits from being on the threshold of knowledge, rather than thinking one has already achieved wisdom and knowing.
 In one of the series’ many gorgeously designed pages we see a far-ranging network of young people connected through various associations as to create rhizomatic collective possibilities in responding to a crisis in a way that the adults in their lives cannot.
 The visual reference to a text chain echoes with how young people make use of social media to leverage different aspects of identity.
 This framework for identity highlights how identity itself is necessarily incomplete, achieving closure—a presentation of an identifiable self—only positionally.
 This method of articulating identity, while present throughout life, is nevertheless at odds with how adulthood is commonly defined as a static achievement.

 At the same time, as young Loki’s conscience reminds him in Young Avengers volume 2, #5, “We are creatures of story” and to step into a part is to have that part step into you.
-He may be speaking of gods right then, but it still applies to human beings, whose “realness” is mitigated by stories since they could be told.
+He may be speaking of gods right then, but the notion also applies to human beings, whose “realness” have been mitigated by stories since they could be told.
 As such, even the story of the self has an abiding shape, and while alternately foreclosing and performing identificatory closure describes a character at any point in an ongoing serial, from a distance that figure begins to resemble what it pretends to be most.
 Take Kate Bishop (who is often referred to by her peers as the most grown up of the Young Avengers).
 She both attains and forestalls adulthood through an acceptance of the incomplete nature of knowledge and thus the conditional nature of maturity.
 She learns to accept that no one can ever know all that is needed to be known to make the best decisions or react in the most productive way to whatever life throws at them.
 She can only “know more” through experience.
 She demonstrates that even the most grown among us must be open to continuing to learn and grow and change, and not overly rely on the conservative assumptions of adulthood.
 Ironically, of course, this acceptance looks like a form of maturity to her peers.

-As we grow up, worlds end, the possibilities of worlds opening to us narrow until we have no choice but to accept that it could be no other way, and since in the real world we cannot go back or escape to an alternate reality, that feeling may as well be true.
+As we grow up, worlds end, the possibilities of worlds opening to us narrow until we have no choice but to accept that life could be no other way, and since in the real world we cannot go back or escape to an alternate reality, that feeling may as well be true.
 When adults dismiss the concerns of the young by expressing a belief—as Mother does—that they will “learn” and that we were all young once and thus deluded to think the world could be different, they are expressing the very mode by which the world remains how it is.
 As Prodigy says in the final issue of the series, “Saving the world from yourself is the first most necessary step,” a necessary expression of fallibility and responsibility as an assertion of maturity.